-Adjusting the engine idle speed (rpm)
+Adjusting the engine idle speed (RPM)

-To display the function, go into the menu and call up the "RPM" page.
+This function displays the engine idle speed adjustment.
+To display the function, access the menu and select the "RPM" page.

 In addition to the upper rev counter scale, the display also shows engine rpm numerically so that you can adjust the idle speed more precisely.